-26. Prohibition of the death penalty.
-Article 37(a) CRC reaffirms the internationally accepted standard (see e.g. art.
-6(5) ICCPR) that the death penalty cannot be imposed for a crime committed by a person who at that time was under 18 years of age.
-Although the text is clear, there are States Parties that assume that the rule only prohibits the execution of persons below the age of 18 years.
+Prohibition of the death penalty

+75. Article 37 (a) of CRC reaffirms the internationally accepted standard (see for example article 6 (5) of ICCPR) that the death penalty cannot be imposed for a crime committed by a person who at that time was under 18 years of age.
+Although the text is clear, there are States parties that assume that the rule only prohibits the execution of persons below the age of 18 years.
 However, under this rule the explicit and decisive criteria is the age at the time of the commission of the offence.
-It means that a death penalty may not be imposed for a crime committed by a person under 18 regardless his/her age at the time of the trial or sentencing or of the execution of the sanction.
+It means that a death penalty may not be imposed for a crime committed by a person under 18 regardless of his/her age at the time of the trial or sentencing or of the execution of the sanction

-The Committee recommends the few States Parties that have not done so yet to abolish the death penalty for all offences committed by persons below the age of 18 years and to suspend the execution of all death sentences for those persons till the necessary legislative measures abolishing the death penalty for children have been fully enacted.
-The imposed death penalty should be changed to a sanction that is in full conformity with the CRC.
+76. The Committee recommends the few States parties that have not done so yet to abolish the death penalty for all offences committed by persons below the age of 18 years and to suspend the execution of all death sentences for those persons till the necessary legislative measures abolishing the death penalty for children have been fully enacted.
+The imposed death penalty should be changed to a sanction that is in full conformity with CRC.

-27. No life imprisonment without parole.
-No child who was under the age of 18 at the time he or she committed an offence should be sentenced to life without the possibility of release or parole.
+No life imprisonment without parole

+77. No child who was under the age of 18 at the time he or she committed an offence should be sentenced to life without the possibility of release or parole.
 For all sentences imposed upon children the possibility of release should be realistic and regularly considered.
-In this regard, the Committee refers to article 25 CRC providing the right to periodic review for all children placed for the purpose of care, protection or treatment.
-The Committee reminds the States Parties which do sentence children to life imprisonment with the possibility of release or parole that this sanction must fully comply with and strive for the realization of the aims of juvenile justice enshrined in article 40(1) CRC.
+In this regard, the Committee refers to article 25 of CRC providing the right to periodic review for all children placed for the purpose of care, protection or treatment.
+The Committee reminds the States parties which do sentence children to life imprisonment with the possibility of release or parole that this sanction must fully comply with and strive for the realization of the aims of juvenile justice enshrined in article 40 (1) of CRC.
 This means inter alia that the child sentenced to this imprisonment should receive education, treatment, and care aiming at his/her release, reintegration and ability to assume a constructive role in society.
 This also requires a regular review of the child's development and progress in order to decide on his/her possible release.
-Given the likelihood that a life imprisonment of a child will make it very difficult, if not impossible, to achieve the aims of juvenile justice despite the possibility of release, the Committee strongly recommends the States Parties to abolish all forms of life imprisonment for offences committed by persons under the age of 18.
+Given the likelihood that a life imprisonment of a child will make it very difficult, if not impossible, to achieve the aims of juvenile justice despite the possibility of release, the Committee strongly recommends the States parties to abolish all forms of life imprisonment for offences committed by persons under the age of 18.

-F. Deprivation of liberty including pre-trial detention and post-trial incarceration
+F. Deprivation of liberty, including pretrial detention and post-trial incarceration

-28. Article 37 CRC contains the leading principles for the use of deprivation of liberty, the procedural rights of every child deprived of liberty, and provisions concerning the treatment of and conditions for children deprived of their liberty.
+78. Article 37 of CRC contains the leading principles for the use of deprivation of liberty, the procedural rights of every child deprived of liberty, and provisions concerning the treatment of and conditions for children deprived of their liberty.

-28a.
-Basic principles.
+Basic principles